Thephelpster/CI_PP2_RPSLS/README.md

 Images and text not referenced below is owned and created by the developer.

 ## Content
-Intructions on how to play the RPSLS game came from The Big Bang tv show.
+Intructions on how to play the RPSLS game came from The Big Bang Theory TV show.

 ## Code and Design
 * Colorspace - for the colour pallet